Vomiting and diarrhoea in cats

-- If your cat vomits, start by starving it for 6-8 hours.
-Access to clean fresh water must be provided at all times
+- Hydration: your cat must have access to clean fresh water at all times

-- Day 1 - 50% of the recommended daily diet divided into 6-8 meals
+- Day 1: feed the recommended daily amount divided into 6-8 portions

-- Day 4 and 5 - full daily ration divided into 3-4 meals
+- Day 4 and 5: feed the recommended daily amount divided into 3-4 portions

-- Once your cat has been normal for a couple of days, their normal food can be slowly re-introduced.
+- Once your cat has been normal for a couple of days you can gradually re-introduce the usual food

 Treatment of diarrhoea and vomiting